zhaoou/notes/ml/ml_intro.md

 2) use that line to predict values of y

 Gradient descent - iterative method to minimize loss:

 1) pick and random line formula(hyperparameters)
 2) calculate loss in training data
 3) adjust line formula by learning rate(step size)
 4) got to step 2

+* Stochastic gradient descent (SGD) - calculate gradient descent using one randomly chosen example from training set
+* Mini-batch SGD - choose a small batch of examples and use them to calculate descent

 ### Nearest neighbour classifier